xpicox/G3D-Project/README.md

 2. Second Light : ```new THREE.Vector3(0.0, 400.0, 400.0);```
 3. Third Light : ```new THREE.Vector3(0.0, 400.0, -400.0);```

-The fourth and fifth light are the lamps of the car. <br/>
+The fourth and fifth light are the lights of the car. <br/>
 The 3 main spotlights cast shadows.
 ##Materials
 All the objects in the scene have a ```THREE.ShaderMaterial``` with our [*Shader*](https://github.com/xpicox/G3D-Project/blob/master/media/materials/fragmentShader.glsl).<br/>